Date of report: 28/06/2023

 The MATTERS OF CONCERN are as follows.

-You are under a duty to respond to this report within 56 days of the date of this report, namely by 30 August (to make allowance for the holiday season).
-I, the Coroner, may extend the period.
+You are under a duty to respond to this report within 56 days of the date of this report, namely by 23 August 2023.
+I, the coroner, may extend the period.

 Your response must contain details of action taken or proposed to be taken, setting out the timetable for action.
 Otherwise you must explain why no action is proposed.